 Stay on paths and lawns.
 Do not walk in plant beds or climb on rocks.

 We welcome private photographers who wish to take photos of the Garden for their own enjoyment, but tripods cannot encroach on plant beds or block paths.
 Professional photographers must secure a photo permitprior to the photo session.
 Artists are also welcome to use the Garden for inspiration, but easels and other art supplies may not block paths or encroach on plant beds.

 Bicycles, rollerblades, and skateboards are not allowed in the Garden.
 Please leave them at home, or enjoy them in nearby Wilburton Hill Park.

 Do not disturb plant labels.
-You may find plant information in our plant database.
+If you are curious about a plant or bed, you may find plant information in our plant database.